 BASEBALLS: Each team must provide (2) two new baseballs per game.
 Grand Slam will provide 2-New DIAMOND baseballs for all games in the WORLD SERIES.

 TIE BREAKERS: Games can end in a tie in EVERY GAME except ELIMINATION GAMES!
-In Elimination games, IF the game is still tied after regulation play (ALL 6 or 7-innings), one more regulation inning will be played.
-IF the game is still tied after this regulation inning, the International tie-breaker will be utilized by placing the last batted out on 2nd base to start the inning with no outs.
+In Elimination games, IF a game is tied after the time limit has expired or all regulation innings have been played, whichever comes first, the International tie-breaker will be utilized by placing the last batted out on 2nd base to start the inning with no outs.
 Tie Breakers for seeding purposes are as follows: 1.
 Head-to-Head (IF applicable), 2.
 Least Runs Allowed, 3.
 Run Differential (7-Run Max), 4.
 Most Runs Scored (10-Runs Max) and 5.
 Coin Toss.
 In the event of a 3 or more way tie, we will determine the Highest Seed using the aforementioned tie-breakers and after the WORST team according to these tie breakers has been eliminated and seeded, we will then revert back to the FIRST tie-breaker and go from there.
 This will allow us to use Head-to-Head as a tie-breaker once we get down to 2-teams.
 Note, Head-to-Head will ONLY be used once we are down to the FINAL two teams in the event of a 3-or more way tie.

 AGE CONTROL DATE is your age on or before April 30, 2017.
 Effective for the 2016/2017 season >> In the 14-U age division, players who turn 15-years old prior to May 1 of the current season are not eligible unless they are in the 8th grade.
 The only exception will be if the player turns 16-years old prior to May 1 of the current season.
 In the 13-U age division, players who turn 14-years old prior to May 1 of the current season are not eligible unless they are in the 7th grade.
 The only exception will be if the player turns 15-years old prior to May 1 of the current season.